Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

-Now we need to know the values of $a$ and $b$.
-If we assume that we know nothing about $p$, then we can assume the prior as an uniform distribution, this means $a=b=1$.
-Notice from Fig. \ref{coin0} that our posterior result (Red figure) described by Eqn. \eqref{ex5} does not exactly agree with the real value of $p$ (black dashed vertical line).
-We would expect the posterior distribution be centered at $p=0.5$ with a very narrow distribution.
-Nevertheless this value is recovered by increasing the experimental data.
+If we know nothing about $p$, then we can assume the prior is a uniform distribution; this means $a=b=1$.
+Notice from Figure \ref{coin0} that our posterior result (Red figure) described by Equation \eqref{ex5} does not exactly agree with the real value of $p$ (black dashed vertical line).
+We would expect the posterior distribution to be centered at $p=0.5$ with a very narrow distribution.
+Nevertheless, this value is recovered by increasing the experimental data.